opencomputeproject/onie/docs/design-spec/boot_loader.rst

     fi;
   "% "
   Called by ``bootcmd`` every boot.
-Checks the ``onie_boot_reason`` variable and if set U-Boot loads the ONIE kernel with the contents of ``$onie_boot_reason`` added to the kernel command line arguments."
+Checks the ``onie_boot_reason`` variable and, if set, U-Boot loads the ONIE kernel with the contents of ``$onie_boot_reason`` added to the kernel command line arguments."

   ``onie_boot_reason`` % "[Not Set]"% "
   See ``check_boot_reason above``.
 The current reboot commands understood by ONIE are:

-    #. install – boot ONIE and rerun the ODE application.
+    #. ``install`` – Boot ONIE and rerun the ODE application.
-    #. uninstall – boot ONIE in uninstall mode, which erases
+    #. ``uninstall`` – Boot ONIE in uninstall mode, which erases
        everything from the system, except U-Boot and ONIE.
-    #. rescue – boot ONIE in rescue mode for debug purposes
+    #. ``rescue`` – Boot ONIE in rescue mode for debug purposes.
-    #. update – boot ONIE in ONIE update mode, which looks for and
+    #. ``update`` – Boot ONIE in ONIE self-update mode, which looks for and
        installs a new version of ONIE.
   "

-  ``nos_bootcmd`` % [Not Set]% "This is the variable a NOS vendor sets to control their boot process.
-When set it is expected that the NOS vendor's init loads a NOS and does not return.
-If the NOS vendor init fails or returns for whatever reason execution falls through to loading ONIE."
+  ``nos_bootcmd`` % [Not Set]% "This is the variable an NOS vendor sets to control their boot process.
+When set, it is expected that the NOS vendor's init loads an NOS and does not return.
+If the NOS vendor init fails or returns for whatever reason, execution falls through to loading ONIE."

   ``onie_bootcmd`` % "::